What is the Fire Marshal Certificate?

 As a Fire Marshal with the necessary training, you will be expected to have essential Fire Safety knowledge that will make your work place safer.
 You will also get involved in key emergency procedures.

 The Fire Marshall Certificate also adds good experience to your CV increasing your employability.

 To be eligible for the Fire Marshal Certificate, you need to be over 16 years old and have completed the half-day Fire Marshal Training.

 Those who attend the course and obtain the certificate tend to be the appointed Fire Marshals at their workplace.

 How to get the Fire Marshal Certificate

-To obtain a Fire Marshal Certificate, you will first need to complete the necessary training course.
-The Certificate will be awarded on successful completion of the course.
+To obtain a Fire Marshal Certificate, you will first need to complete the required training course.
+The Certificate will be awarded on the successful completion of the course.